 Q: How will projects be managed, and will there be any delays in project delivery?

 A: As part of the pre-integration analysis, agencies must identify current and future IT projects.
-ITS will work with the agency to determine the best approach to completing projects.
-ITS will coordinate on projects in FY20.
-Projects in FY21 may be impacted depending on the status of ITS key positions.
+ITS will work with the agency to determine the best approach to completing projects with our Project Management Team.
 For projects that have critical completion dates or penalties to the agency, ITS will prioritize resources to meet deadlines.
-For current projects, agencies should continue work in coordination with ITS.
-New or FY21 projects should be assessed with ITS to determine resourcing and delivery requirements.
+For current projects, agencies should continue to work in coordination with ITS.
+New or FY22/23 projects should be assessed with ITS to determine resourcing and delivery requirements.

 Q: How will my unique agency applications be supported?

-A: Agencies will identify unique applications developed or maintained by the agency, including the location of the source code used to create the program.
+A: During the Pre-Integration Analysis, agencies will identify unique applications developed or maintained by the agency, including the location of the source code used to create the program.
 As ITS establishes its application development service, ITS will focus recruiting on current agency developers.
 For detailed information or questions about software development and support, contact the ITS Chief of Operations, Jon Pope, at email@example.com (208-605-4069).

 Q: How will ITS access and maintain my IT Infrastructure?

 A: In preparation for the transition, ITS support staff will require elevated system access accounts (Domain Administrator credentials).
 Personnel with such access may be current agency employees selected for continued state service with ITS.
 ITS will verify system access, backup status, system health, and ensure normal maintenance.
 ITS will establish common system tools across all infrastructure to ensure consistent management for all agencies.
 For assistance or questions related to system access or password management, please contact the ITS Chief of Operations, Jon Pope, at firstname.lastname@example.org (208-605-4069).